 Depending on the Port you choose, there can be a variety of methods you can use to get to the Port itself.
 Driving yourself, cabs, rental cars, shuttle vans/busses, and even Disney-provided transportation from Disney World to Port Canaveral.
-As I’ve only personally cruised from Port Canaveral, I can only recommend specific options related to that Port.
+As I’ve only personally cruised from Port Canaveral and from Vancouver, I can only recommend specific options related to those Ports.

 In particular, we’ve used the Disney-provided bus, we’ve taken private transportation and a rental car to Cocoa Beach the night before.

 Disney Transportation is available at a cost of $35/person, one-way.
 They will pick you up from your resort (or the airport) and deposit you at the Port and then return you to the airport (or back to Disney World) after your cruise.
 The trip is a quick 70 minutes, with Disney videos playing the entire time.
 But the pickup from the resort can be a little harrowed, as they want to grab your bags at 8am the morning of your departure – even if your bus doesn’t leave until much later (almost all of them leave around noon).
 Make sure you are able to segment things that you might want to bring on board with you directly (or need while waiting for the bus), such as medications or bathing suits.

 They state that the reason for picking up your bags so early is so that they can have them waiting by your stateroom upon your arrival (and, in fact, they were there).
 But it really wouldn’t have been too much of a hassle to have hand-carried them ourselves into the terminal and onto the ship.
 What MAY have been challenging was getting them onto the elevators – as there were so many people using them during embarkation.